Who We Are

 4. Reading/Math Support Specialist – Not only does our Kindergarten teacher offer differentiated instruction tailored to your child’s needs, but she is supported by a Reading/Math Support Specialist.
-Our specialist works with all children in Kindergarten, First and Second Grade to ensure that they have the support they need to be successful.
+Our specialist works with all children the school to ensure that they have the support they need to be successful.
 Regular assessments and updates from the specialist allow the classroom teacher and parents to see exactly how each child is progressing.

 5. Technology Integration – Presentation of Mary’s teachers and leadership are committed to providing instruction that is consistent with the digital world that surrounds your child.
-This is why we have a SMART interactive white board in the Kindergarten classroom, a cart of iPads, and a 21st century resource room.
+This is why we have a SMART interactive white board in the Kindergarten classroom and a cart of iPads.
 At Presentation, children take advantage of the interactivity and engagement that 21st century tools offer to accelerate and enhance their learning, with teachers who know how to implement them.

 6. Buddy Program – Kindergarteners are paired up with eighth graders and form a bond that lasts long after the eighth grader has graduated.
 Eighth graders sit with the Kindergarteners at Mass, read with them, and participate in a multitude of activities throughout the school year.
-Your child will be greeted with a high five and a smile by his eighth grade buddy every single day, and will also mix with students from other grade levels in special activities led by the Student Council.
-This unique program was featured in a KARE 11 news segment called “What’s Cool In Our School” (below):
+Your child will be greeted with a high five and a smile by his or her eighth grade buddy every day, and will also mix with students from other grade levels in special activities throughout the year.

 Kindergarten is a time of both social and academic growth for children.
 Our goal at Presentation is to provide students with a year full of challenges and learning experiences that will enhance the whole child.